section-engineering-education/engineering-education/content/articles/predicting-future-stock-prices-using-aima-model-in-r/index.md

 ### Conclusion
 We learned how to predict Amazon stock prices using R programming language, perform financial modeling, and then use time series models in forecasting.
 There are various automated functions that can fit into models, which will give accurate results when fed with enough data.

-You can go ahead and learn more on how to perform forecasting in R and Python using the resources below.
+You can go ahead and learn more about how to perform forecasting in R and Python using the resources below.

 Happy coding!